ZUZANA DIED IN PRAGUE ON SEPTEMBER 27, 2017. MANY OBITUARIES AND TRIBUTES HAVE BEEN PUBLISHED AND A RANGE OF THESE ARE LISTED BELOW ON THIS PAGE.

 Zuzana and her mother survived the war and returned to Czechoslovakia, but her burning desire to become a professional musician seemed doomed.
 She weighed just a few pounds and was acutely undernourished.
 At 19 years of age, she seemed too old to start studying for an eventual professional musical career.
 Yet, tremendous determination, the wonderful good fortune of meeting Viktor and her brilliant talent led her to win a major competition in Munich.
 From then onwards her international career was set, but the Czech Communist Party were not about to respect this non-Party member.
 The authorities did not allow her to teach Czech students, determined her travel schedules, withheld foreign earnings and never let her and Viktor forget for a moment that they were constantly being watched.
 Nevertheless, they could not stop her international climb to the zenith of harpsichord performances and international acclaim.
 Like Viktor, it was only with the collapse of communism that Zuzana really was granted the respect – as a professor and as a musical leader – in her home country that she so richly deserved.

-In very recent times Zuzana has ceased to give public performances.
-However, she remains enormously active in Czech musical life, while at the same time promoting Viktor’s music, developing the Foundation and, because of constant demands, talking in public about the Holocaust.
+Zuzana ceased to give public performances in 2004.
+However, she remained enormously active in Czech musical life, while at the same time promoting Viktor’s music, developing the Foundation and, because of constant demands, talking in public about the Holocaust.

 In December 2003 Zuzana Ruzickova received from Joel de Zorzi, French ambassador to the Czech Republic, the honour ‘Chevalier de l’Ordre des Arts et des Lettres’.